BackupTheBerlios/dzchart-svn/utilities/dzPrepBuild/trunk/ReadMe.txt

 You may ask why I am using a second script instead of doing everything in PrepBuild itself.
-The answer is that I didn't want to add too much functionality to the tool but also wanted the maximu on flexibility.
+The answer is that I didn't want to add too much functionality to the tool but also wanted the maximum of flexibility.
-Using this second script, I can use the version info and also the build timestamp to modify the version information.
+With this second script, I can use the version info and also the build timestamp to modify the version information.
 Others may want to add the user name to the version info, so they can just use the standard environment variable %USERNAME% to add it.
 You might even want